 There are few feelings better than the one you get after conquering a solid workout.
-And while you might feel great and have been slaying it in the gym even harder than Kylie Jenner on Instagram, there’s one teensy issue—you’re
+And while you might feel great and have been slaying it in the gym even harder than Kylie Jenner on Instagram, there’s one teensy issue—you’re not seeing the rad results you were hoping for.
+It happens, and it sucks.

 There are a few non-negotiables when it comes to making fitness gains: you have to do some sort of training (on a semi-regular basis) and you need to keep up a healthy, balanced diet.
 But if you’re looking to maximize your next training session, here are seven workout “rules” you can totally ignore: